OCHA-DAP/ocha-stratus/docs/index.md

 ## Environment Configuration

-The package requires several environment variables to be set in a `.env` file:
+This package depends on the following environment variables:

 ```bash
 # Development Environment